Shaked Opportunity Fund

 -

-Tendency for superior performance with higher return, lower volatility, lower drawdown, higher Sharpe Ratio, lower beta relative to the S&P 500 and capital preservation
+Tendency for superior performance with higher return, lower volatility, lower drawdown, higher Sharpe Ratio, lower beta relative to the USA equity market, and capital preservation

 -